IBMStreams/streamsx.documentation/docs/4.3/qse-getting-started.markdown

 ### Developing applications by using Streams Processing Language (SPL)

 Streams Processing Language is designed from the ground up for writing streaming applications.
-To quickly get started:
+To quickly get started, see the following resources:

 * Start with the [Streams Quick Start Guide](https://developer.ibm.com/streamsdev/?p=5686)
 * [Streams Hands-on Lab](https://developer.ibm.com/streamsdev/docs/streams-lab-introduction/)